nilportugues/japanese-to-romaji/README.md

 - Dockerize and use an `python:3.7.2-slim-stretch`
-- Split a text by sentences (\n)
-- For each sentence, run the program
 - Build an API or Queue system to receive kanji text and return romaji

 ## For project